Reliability Evaluation of Individual Predictions: A Data-centric Approach: Experiments

-\submit{ } \stitle{Default values} To evaluate the performance of our algorithms under different settings, we vary the value of a parameter, while fixing the value of the other ones.
+\stitle{Default values} To evaluate the performance of our algorithms under different settings, we vary the value of a parameter, while fixing the value of the other ones.
+The parameters that are varied among our performance evaluation experiments include $n$ (number of points), $k$ (neighborhood size), $c$ outlier ratio, and $d$ number of dimensions.
 The default value for neighborhood size $k$ is 10.
 The outlier ratio $c$ is set to 0.1 suggesting that a mean $\mu=0.9$ is chosen for outlier distribution with a standard deviation $\sigma=0.1$.
 We adopt a technique proposed in \cite{9006151} to jointly tune $k$ and $c$ parameters for a given data set.
-The tuning procedure for these two parameters alongside uncertainty ratio parameter $u$ is discussed in detail in section \ref{sec:discussions}.
+The tuning procedure for these two parameters alongside uncertainty ratio parameter $u$ is discussed in detail in \S~\ref{sec:discussions}.
 The default value for $d$ (number of attributes) is 2 for {\it SYN} and {\it RN} data sets, while it is 20, 18, 9, 14, 6,000, and 20,958 for {\it DCC}, {\it HS}, {\it DI}, {\it AD}, {\it GS} and {\it RS} respectively.
 The default value of $n$ (size of data set) for the {\it SYN}, {\it RN}, {\it HS}, {\it DCC}, {\it DI}, {\it AD}, {\it GS} and {\it RS} data sets are 1,000, 10,000, 10,000, 5,000, 43,150, and 32,560, 6,000 and 72,309.
 The uncertainty ratio $u$ is set to 0.1, therefore, a mean $\mu_u=0.9$ is chosen for uncertainty distribution with a standard deviation $\sigma_u=0.1$.